publicdocs/uscode/assets/md/titles/usc39/us/usc/t39/ptIV/ch36/schI/m__us_usc_t39_s3627.md

     Amendment by [Pub.
 L. 103–123][/us/pl/103/123] applicable with respect to rates for mail sent after Sept.
 30, 1993, see [section 704(c)(1) of Pub.
 L. 103–123][/us/pl/103/123/s704/c/1], set out as a note under [section 3626 of this title][/us/usc/t39/s3626].

     Amendment by [Pub.
-L. 103–31][/us/pl/103/31] effective (1) with respect to a State that, on May 20, 1993, has a provision in the constitution of the State that would preclude compliance with section 1973gg et seq. of Title 42, The Public Health and Welfare, unless the State maintained separate Federal and State official lists of eligible voters, on the later of Jan.
-1, 1996, or the date that is 120 days after the date by which, under the constitution of the State as in effect on May 20, 1993, it would be legally possible to adopt and place into effect any amendments to the constitution of the State that are necessary to permit compliance with section 1973gg et seq. of Title 42 without requiring a special election, and (2) with respect to a State not described above, on Jan.
+L. 103–31][/us/pl/103/31] effective (1) with respect to a State that, on May 20, 1993, has a provision in the constitution of the State that would preclude compliance with section 20501 et seq. of Title 52, Voting and Elections, unless the State maintained separate Federal and State official lists of eligible voters, on the later of Jan.
+1, 1996, or the date that is 120 days after the date by which, under the constitution of the State as in effect on May 20, 1993, it would be legally possible to adopt and place into effect any amendments to the constitution of the State that are necessary to permit compliance with section 20501 et seq. of Title 52 without requiring a special election, and (2) with respect to a State not described above, on Jan.
 1, 1995, see [section 13 of Pub.
-L. 103–31][/us/pl/103/31/s13], set out as an Effective Date note under [section 1973gg of Title 42][/us/usc/t42/s1973gg].
+L. 103–31][/us/pl/103/31/s13], set out as an Effective Date note under [section 20501 of Title 52][/us/usc/t52/s20501].

  __Effective Date of 1986 Amendment__

     Amendment by [Pub.
 L. 99–410][/us/pl/99/410] applicable with respect to elections taking place after Dec.
 31, 1987, see [section 204 of Pub.
-L. 99–410][/us/pl/99/410/s204], set out as an Effective Date note under [section 1973ff of Title 42][/us/usc/t42/s1973ff], The Public Health and Welfare.
+L. 99–410][/us/pl/99/410/s204], set out as an Effective Date note under [section 20301 of Title 52][/us/usc/t52/s20301], Voting and Elections.

 ----------